ken025/Accent-JS-Project/READme.md

   - User login info:
     - email: "test@test.com" & password: "test"
-      -(to change this information, alter the seed file located in the db folder)
+      - (to change this information, alter the seed file located in the db folder)

 ## Repos